 Built in Illustrator, this alpine scene at twilight was one of them.
 It captures the mood of the moment in this part of the world where fall is slowly taking over the warm and sunny season.

-After drafting the initial concept on paper, I further developed a sketch in Photoshop, refining my composition, adding the campfire as an interesting visual element in the foreground.
+After exploring and drafting the initial concept on paper, I further developed a sketch in Photoshop, refining my composition, adding the campfire in the foreground as an interesting visual element that contributes to a sense of scale and depth.

 Creating a black and white tonal painting version allows me to better understand what the different layers of the scene are, to properly separate background, middleground and foreground elements and to further establish where the sun is and how it illuminates the scene and creates dimension.

-For this project, I opted to continue in Illustrator.
-I enjoy the flexibility of a vector-based workflow for the opportunity to draw resolution independent art, to easily build and reuse assets or for the opportunity to later animate the scene in After Effects.
+For this project, I chose to continue in Illustrator.
+I enjoy the benefits of a vector-based workflow, including the ability to draw resolution independent art, to easily build and reuse assets or even the opportunity to later animate the scene in After Effects.

 Besides establishing a good composition, my main focus was to correctly render the atmospheric conditions of the moment, the silhouettes of trees and mountains at dusk, the fog rising and quietly enveloping the valleys, the pastel colored twilight sky, the warm campfire surrounded by darkness.